 Royal Envoy (4) – Gaining an additional skill and doubling your proficiency in Persuasion adds some out of combat utility to your Fighter, whilst supporting the fluff of the subclass.

-Arcane Archer Lore (5) – A choice of skill and cantrip, even if the choice is rather limited, is a very good ribbon ability who supports the theme of the subclass.
+Arcane Archer Lore (5) – A choice of skill and cantrip, even if the choice is rather limited, is a very good ribbon ability that supports the theme of the subclass.

 Arcane Shot (4) – Ideally this would be three uses per short rest instead of just the two, but this feature gives the Fighter access to magical effects, including AoEs which is nice.
 Important note: Arcane Shot originally required you to use a magic arrow, this was later changed via errata to work with any arrow.
 The individual shot options will be covered after the main subclass features.